-The fictional archival project started in 2013 and is ongoing.
+The fictional archival project started in 2013 with the Showroom Gallery and RCA curating class - ongoing.

 Fiona Sarison's inﬂuential art practice deﬁes easy classiﬁcation.
 Celebrated in the late 70s and 80s as an avant-garde performer and writer, she also worked in ﬁlm, video, collage, print and design.
 Sarison was an iconoclastic builder and manipulator of mass-produced items; she used an intuitive logic to purposefully transform the image or objects into underlying social concerns that related to Fiona Sarison's daily experience of life.

 She developed these manipulations into an idiosyncratic meditative performance style that was slow-paced and conceptually uncouth.

 The culminating tableaux, featuring Sarison and disassembled or repurposed objects, evoke, and Samuel Beckett.
 Sarison was born in Rosedale, Toronto, Canada. in 1964 Fiona completed her Bachelor of Cinema Studies, This was followed by four years at the Slade School of Fine Art where she became close friends with the ﬁlmaker Derek Jarman and the Printer Dorothea Wight.
 (In the late 70s Sarison developed a unique performance style that combined the inﬂuence of Thellusson theology contemporary dance and performance art.
 Remaining outside of anyone artistic identity, Sarison considered her work to be a performative madcap celebration of esoteric identity of the object.

 In addition to writing 'White Space' Publications 1976/77- 88, Sarison was interested in working with emotional expression as objects, and vice versa.
 Exemplify-ing the cross-pollination of inﬂuences in her work, she referred